 Using a clean jar place the roasted chillies in the jar and top up with olive oil until its completely covered.
 Seal and store in a cool, dark place.

 How to Pickle Chillies

-The easiest way to pickle chillies is to clean it first.
+The easiest way to pickle chillies is to clean them first.
 Wash in salty water.
 Then start your brine to store it in.
-A basic pickling juice can be made form white wine, cider vinegar and sugar (more here ).
+A basic pickling juice can be made from white wine, cider vinegar and sugar (more here ).
 Boil the pickling juice while you are prepping the chillies.
 You’ll want to create a small hole in the top of each chilli so that they pickle juice permeates completely.
 Pop your chillies in the jars in which you want to store them, top up with pickling juice and wait until the mixture is completely cool before sealing the jars.
 They must be completely cold before sealing.
 Wait at least 2 weeks before tasting!

 In the beginning, you might start with a basic pickling juice, but there are a heap of variety of spices and herbs that you can add to the mix depending on your tastes!
 If you’re planning on preserving, then our jam and preserve making kit article is essential.